jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/querier-writeup/index.md

 </div>

-Then it is necessary to start an `HTTP` server in our machine.
-We can do it with `Python3`.
+Then it is necessary to start an HTTP server in our machine.
+We can do it with Python3.

 ``` bash
 python -m http.server